cculianu/electrum-cash-protocol/protocol-basics.rst

 4. The :dfn:`status` of the script hash is the :func:`sha256` hash of the full string expressed as a hexadecimal string, or :const:`null` if the string is empty because there are no transactions.

+Note that as of Fulcrum 1.8.0 the transaction history for a script hash also includes transactions that involve sending/receiving :ref:`CashTokens <cashtokens>` to/from that script hash.

 Block Headers